 The positive classroom community that you worked so hard to establish can easily unravel during these times making it harder to get done what needs to be done.

-In an inquiry classroom, a positive classroom community is a foundation a teacher relies on to create a space of respect and trust that allows the teacher to implement inquiry-based teaching strategies.
+In an inquiry classroom, a positive classroom community is the foundation.
+A teacher must rely on this create a space of respect and trust, before being able to implement inquiry-based teaching strategies.
 Without this classroom culture, students are unable to take risks, become autonomous, or foster independent work skills.

 Taking care of our own and our student’s emotional needs during these times is just as important as imparting knowledge and covering the curriculum.
 We can’t do the hard stuff of learning if we are not ready to learn.